vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/install.md

 ## Use in new project

-You can use [vuepress-theme-hope template](https://github.com/Mister-Hope/vuepress-theme-hope-template) directly to start your vuepress journey.
+You can use [vuepress-theme-hope template](https://github.com/Mister-Hope/vuepress-theme-hope-template) directly to start your VuePress journey.

 ## Use in existing project